lantanagroup/safr-content-ig/input/pagecontent/use_cases.md

 This implementation guide (IG) defines the following actors: a data source, a dQM evaluation engine, a measure source, and a data aggregator.

 <b>Note:</b> A given system may play the role of multiple actors.
-For example, an EHR could serve as both the data source and dQM evaluation engine when calculating a measure internally.
-Likewise, a system such as NHSNLink, which resides at NHSN and queries the data source remotely may act as the dQM evaluation engine and MeasureReport recipient, evaluating the data, producing, and validating MeasureReport bundles.
+For example, an electronic health record (EHR) could serve as both the data source and dQM evaluation engine when calculating a measure internally.
+Likewise, a system such as NHSNLink, which resides at the National Healthcare Safety Network (NHSN) and queries the data source remotely may act as the dQM evaluation engine and MeasureReport recipient, evaluating the data, producing, and validating MeasureReport bundles.

 The actors defined here are used in the Reporting Scenarios section of the [Specification](specification.html) page in this IG.

 - <b>Data Source:</b> The EHRs for facilities reporting to NHSN serve as the data source.
-- <b>Measure Source:</b> NHSN stores FHIR resources used for dQM reporting, such as Measure, Library, ValueSet, etc. that systems can query for the latest measure content before querying the EHR FHIR server and performing measure evaluation.
+- <b>Measure Source:</b> NHSN stores Fast Healthcare Interoperability Resources (FHIR) resources used for dQM reporting, such as Measure, Library, ValueSet, etc. that systems can query for the latest measure content before querying the EHR FHIR server and performing measure evaluation.
 - <b>dQM Evaluation Engine:</b>  Requests and queries patients from the EHR FHIR server and evaluates the data against the dQM retrieved from the Measure Source.
 The dQM evaluation engine validates the data against the profiles in this IG.
-- <b>MeasureReport Recipient:</b> SN ingests the MeasureReport bundles from the dQM evaluation engine.
+- <b>MeasureReport Recipient:</b> NHSN ingests the MeasureReport bundles from the dQM evaluation engine.

 ### Use Cases

-This implementation guide (IG) serves a wide variety of National Healthcare Safety Network (NHSN) use cases.
+This IG serves a wide variety of NHSN use cases.

 ### Use Case 1: Acute Care Hospital (ACH) Monthly

 #### Description

-The NHSN Acute Care Hospital (ACH) monthly digital quality measure (dQM) enables facilities to electronically report line-level data to NHSN for the following modules, which provide monthly event rates back to the facility.
+The NHSN ACH Monthly dQM enables facilities to electronically report line-level data to NHSN for the following modules, which provide monthly event rates back to the facility.
 These dQMs include:

 - Glycemic Control (includes hyperglycemia and medication-related hypoglycemia events)
 - Bacteremia & Fungemia Surveillance (includes Hospital-Onset Bacteremia & Fungemia events)